haseeblodhi1899/Amazon-Clone/README.md

 - **CSS**: For styling and layout of the web pages.

 ## Preview
-You can view the live preview of the project [here](https://amazon-clone-1899.netlify.app/).
+You can view the live preview of the project: https://amazon-clone-1899.netlify.app/

 ## Disclaimer